CI-NYC/ctn0097/README.md

 <figcaption aria-hidden="true">Medication Box Plot</figcaption>
 </figure>

-Notes: - Hydrocodone: `mediator_opioid_hydrocodone_rx` - Oxycodone:
+Notes:
-`mediator_opioid_oxycodone_rx` \* Day 1 is day of signed consent \* Only
+* Day 1 is day of signed consent
-looking at treatments occurring after maximum COWS but prior to the next COWS \* Clonidine ≥ 0.1 mg, clonazepam ≥ 1 mg \* Missing COWS are not included in sample size counts
+* Only looking at treatments occurring after maximum COWS but before the next COWS
+*Clonidine ≥ 0.1 mg, clonazepam ≥ 1 mg
+*Missing COWS are not included in sample size counts